TrinidadMartiG/TrinidadMartiG/README.md

 ---

 <h4 align="left">
-  I'm a passionate Full Stack Developer and Junior Data Scientist from Chile.
+  I'm a Developer from Chile.
 I am a lifelong learner and natural explorer.
-I work daily with JavaScript, SQL, React, Python, Flask, HTML, CSS, relational databases, Jupyter Notebooks, and data analysis with Python.
-I am certified by Google as an Associate Cloud Engineer.
+Working daily with JavaScript, SQL, React, Python, Flask.I am certified by Google as an Associate Cloud Engineer going for Cloud Dev.
 I am always seeking new opportunities for personal and professional growth and development.
 I am versatile, proactive, open to change, able to work under pressure, and in constant evolution.
 </h4>

 ----

-- 🌱 I’m currently learning more **Data Science** and **leveling** up my general knowledge.
+- 🌱 I’m currently learning more **Python** and **Cloud Computing**.

 - 📫 How to reach me **trinidad.martig@gmail.com**